 Radiologic technologists are the medical personnel who perform diagnostic imaging examinations and administer radiation therapy treatments.
 Radiologic technologists who perform imaging examinations are responsible for accurately positioning patients and ensuring that a quality diagnostic image is produced.
 Digitally reconstructed radiographic images are used to plan radiation therapy treatment and verify the patient position prior to treatment.
-Radiation therapy applicants are encouraged to examine the various radiologic and imaging sciences described at the following link: www.asrt.org.
+Radiation therapy applicants are encouraged to examine the various radiologic and imaging sciences described on the American Society of Radiologic Technologists website.

 The Radiation Therapy Technology Program prepares graduates to work in the field of Radiation Oncology.
 Radiation therapists are responsible for providing cancer patients with appropriate treatment and patient care throughout all stages of their illness.
 With additional training and/or advanced degrees, a therapist has career opportunities in a variety of areas such as medical physics, dosimetry, and management.
 Opportunities also exist in the field of training and sales for major vendors of radiation therapy equipment.

-The Radiation Therapy Post-Associate Certificate program is accredited by the Joint Review Committee on Education in Radiologic Technology:
+The Radiation Therapy Post-Associate Certificate program at Delgado Community College is accredited by the Joint Review Committee on Education

 20 N Wacker Drive, Suite 2850

 This accreditation allows program graduates to apply for the certification examination administered by the American Registry of Radiologic Technologists (ARRT) in Therapy.